Dan Rosewarne

 Daniel Peter Rosewarne (born 1981) is a New Zealand politician and former military officer.
-He was a Member of Parliament in the New Zealand House of Representatives for the New Zealand Labour Party from July 2022 until October 2023.
+He is a Member of Parliament in the New Zealand House of Representatives for the New Zealand Labour Party, serving between July 2022 until October 2023.
+Rosewarne was unseated during the 2023 New Zealand general election.
+Following the resignation of Labour MP Peeni Henare in March 2026, Rosewarne re-entered Parliament on the Labour Party list.

 Early life

 Rosewarne grew up in Wellington.
 He has Samoan ancestry.
 He trained as a mechanic at Wellington Polytechnic, before enlisting in the army.
 In his maiden speech to parliament, he said he was accepted into basic training despite failing both the mathematics test and the literacy test.

 Military career

 In 1999, Rosewarne joined the New Zealand Army and trained as an automotive mechanic.
 He would later serve as a workshop manager before commissioning as an officer in the Royal New Zealand Army Logistic Regiment in 2017.

 During his army career, Rosewarne made three overseas deployments.
 In 2005 and 2012, he was sent to Afghanistan as part of New Zealand's contribution to the War in Afghanistan.
 In-between his two Afghanistan deployments, he served overseas in 2008 in the Solomon Islands as part of the Regional Assistance Mission to Solomon Islands.

 As a staff sergeant in 2016 he contributed to the New Zealand Defence Force response to the 2016 Kaikōura earthquake, driving one of 27 trucks carrying over 44 tonnes of vital supplies into the region.
 He retired from the Army in July 2022 at the rank of Captain just days before his swearing into Parliament.